 But never the less by the end of Saturday the dash was in, and my bald head was sunburnt!
 Might wear a hat next time!

 The instrument cluster went in fairly easily, just a single plug and four screws and it was in.
 I could finally see how many miles my little scrap nugget has on it!
-I'll be honest, at 127,242 miles it was a little buit higher that I imagined, but atleast it should be nicely run in.
+I'll be honest, at 127,242 miles it was a little bit higher than I imagined, but atleast it should be nicely run in.

 I managed to find some seats less than 20 miles from BelongaClint.
 Initially I was going to collect some cloth ones for £60, but when I got there the fella had these heated leathery ones too, although he wanted £100 for these!
 I didn't want to spend all that on them despite them being far nicer than the cloth ones, and so after a bit of bartering I managed to get them for £80 because the leather was a bit saggy on the squabs where he had stored something heavy on the seats.